exrook/qomp/doc/Protocol.md

 Packet Structure
 ----------------
-All packets are transmitted as JSON encoded strings over TCP
+All packets are transmitted as JSON encoded strings over TCP (default port 7248).
+Any invalid packets will be ignored while malformed packets will result in the connection being dropped

 ### Common Fields ###
 Fields present in every packet